laravel/valet/readme.md

 Laravel Valet configures your Mac to always run PHP's built-in web server in the background when your machine starts.
 Then, using DnsMasq, Valet proxies all requests on the `*.dev` domain to point to sites installed on your local machine.

 In other words, a blazing fast Laravel development environment that uses roughly 7mb of RAM.
-Valet isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you just need the basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.
+Valet isn't a complete replacement for Vagrant or Homestead, but provides a great alternative if you want flexible basics, prefer extreme speed, or are working on a machine with a limited amount of RAM.

 Valet supports [Laravel](https://laravel.com), [Lumen](https://lumen.laravel.com), and [Statamic](https://statamic.com/).